-HIV JUSTICE WORLDWIDE is a growing, global movement to shape the discourse on HIV criminalisation as well as share information and resources, network, build capacity, mobilise advocacy, and cultivate a community of transparency and collaboration.
+HIV JUSTICE WORLDWIDE (HJWW) is an international coalition working to shape the discourse on HIV criminalisation, as well as share information and resources, network, build capacity, mobilise advocacy, and cultivate a community of transparency and collaboration.

 We believe that HIV criminalisation is discriminatory, a violation of human rights, undermines public health, and is detrimental to individual health and well-being.
 Read more about the values and principles guiding our work.

 Why do we need an international coalition opposing HIV criminalisation?

 HIV criminalisation is a global phenomenon and a critical public health and human rights issue.
 Pushing back takes collective, coordinated action.
 Civil society voices play a critical role in the global movement for HIV and human rights.
 As advocates for HIV justice and with other social justice movements, we are building power together by working in coalition.
 Keeping HIV criminalisation on the policy-maker’s agendas — including national governments, the legal community and international institutions — we must keep the pressure on.

 By co-ordinating our activities, we can have maximum impact and influence, while ensuring our resources (both human and financial) are used efficiently.
 We can avoid duplication, share data and experiences, develop capacity, build consensus, and create energy and action.
 We can extend our reach, connecting across regions, identities and languages.

 HJWW is a formal coalition with a secretariat, the HIV Justice Network.
 With this structure, we monitor laws, prosecutions and advocacy, provide tools and training for effective advocacy and communications, connect a diverse range of stakeholders, speak authoritatively, and convene strategic events.
 Each coalition member is able to achieve more mission-aligned impact through their engagement in HJWW.
 We can’t end HIV without making HIV justice worldwide a reality.